RyanTavol/Brownian-Motion-Stock-Model/README.md

 2. Clone The Repository
   - Open an Empty Directory
   - Navigate to that directory in your terminal
-  - Inside Terminal From /'your_empty_directory':
+  - Inside Terminal From `/'your_empty_directory'`:
-    - git clone 'this github url'
+    - `git clone 'this github url'`
     - `cd Brownian-Motion-Stock-Model`

 3. Install Dependencies

-  - Inside Terminal From /Brownian-Motion-Stock-Model:
+  - Inside Terminal From `/Brownian-Motion-Stock-Model`:
     - `pip install -r requirements.txt`

 4. Change Any Code In Main